 A recording taken in 2010 stated that Bristol had 989 hectares of tree cover, meaning that it exceeds land area by around 8.7%.
 Just seven years later, Bristol had lost 242 millihectares of tree canopy cover.
-All remaining trees are under the protection of the local council, and old, valuable or rare trees are either within a Tree Preservation Order (TPO) or situated in a conservation area.
+All remaining trees are under the protection of the local council, and old, valuable or rare trees are either within a tree preservation order (TPO) or situated in a conservation area.

 Trees feature in all areas of the country, even predominantly urban locations like Bristol.
 Developers often find trees to be an obstacle during planning projects as they may be in key areas of the development or given special protections that restrict interference with them.
-Fortunately, however, you can avoid any issues with trees on your development site by putting your faith into the insights of a licensed arboriculturist in the form of a tree survey.
+Fortunately, however, you can avoid any issues with trees on your development site by putting your faith in the insights of a licensed arboriculturist in the form of a tree survey.

 Tree Protection From Bristol City Council

 Every policy enforced by Bristol City Council is outlined at length on their website.
 Among the many policies are some that involve tree works and preservation in relation to planning.
-The two primary protections over trees are Tree Preservation Orders (TPOs) for individual trees and conservation areas for groups of multiple trees.
+The two primary protections over trees are tree preservation orders (TPOs) for individual trees and conservation areas for groups of multiple trees.

 Currently, there are 33 conservation areas in Bristol, posing a potential hindrance to developers depending on the location of their development site.
 Other considerations Bristol City Council provide include applying for works on trees and notifying the council of dead or dangerous trees